Josh-Ruben/facemash/README.md

 A cross-platform app that watches your webcam and nudges you when you touch your face, helping you break the habit for healthier skin.

 Everything runs locally.
-No video ever leaves your computer
+No video ever leaves your computer.

 ![platform](https://img.shields.io/badge/platform-macOS-black)
 ![platform](https://img.shields.io/badge/platform-Windows-blue)